Mary Webster (alleged witch): Publicized by the Mathers

-Philip Smith's accusations, afflictions, and death were described within a few years in a publication by Cotton Mather Memorable Providences, Relating to Witchcrafts.
+Philip Smith's accusations, afflictions, and death were described within a few years in a publication by Cotton Mather entitled Memorable Providences, Relating to Witchcrafts.
 Mather names Smith but not Mary Webster.
 Mather describes how some friends of Smith "did three or four times in one night go and give Disturbance to the Woman."
 Mather claims that it was only during this night of vigilante violence perpetrated against Mary Webster that Smith was able to sleep peacefully.
 "Upon the whole, it appeared unquestionable that witchcraft had brought a period unto the life of so good a man," Mather concludes.

-Cotton Mather's book was published in 1689 only a few years before the infamous witchcraft trials of 1692 and it followed a similar book recently published by his father, Harvard president Increase Mather in 1684.
+Cotton Mather's book was published in 1689, only a few years before the infamous witchcraft trials of 1692 and it followed a similar book recently published by his father, Harvard president Increase Mather in 1684.
 As early as 1681, Increase Mather had met with "ministers in this colony" and begun soliciting far and wide for instances and anecdotes of witchcraft.
 It is not known to what extent Increase Mather's solicitations (and the implied doctrinal views in support of the real power of witchcraft) may have directly influenced the circumstances in Hadley in 1683-4.
 According to Thomas Hutchinson, prior to Increase Mather's book, it had been decades since anyone had been executed for witchcraft in New England, despite the occasional slur or spurious accusation.